mo-salah1998/Docker-Lab-Starter/README.md

 1. Understand the application's functionality by testing it locally.
 2. Learn to create a `Dockerfile` to containerize the application.
 3. Run the application inside a Docker container.
+4. Use Docker Compose to manage a multi-container setup.

 ---